 How to Calm a Dog’s Separation Anxiety

 Separation anxiety can be a really difficult behavioral problem to deal with.
-If your dog gets anxious and stressed when you’re away from him, that can be a really major and distressing issue for both you and your dog.
+If your dog gets anxious and stressed when you’re away from him, that can be highly distressing for both you and your dog.

 For more severe separation anxiety, crate training your dog will be super useful.
 Giving your dog toys that will keep him busy for a long time can be helpful too.